ƒ

 A lumbar epidural injection is a common tool to treat lumbar epidural pain.
 Since 1952, steroidal medication injection has successfully treated lower back pain and sciatica symptoms.

-Today, your sports medicine team at Pain and Sports Institute of NY relies on this proven technique to manage the pain you may have in your lower back.
+Today, your team relies on this proven technique to manage the pain you may have in your lower back.
 Following your lumbar epidural steroid cortisone shot injection recovery, you may not need more treatments since the pain relief gives your body sufficient time to heal.
 However, your physician often uses the lumbar epidural injection in concert with other treatments.

-Since the pain associated with a lumbar epidural injection shot is so minor and passes within a couple of hours, it’s an ideal modality to relieve chronic and acute pain.
+Since the pain associated with an injection shot is so minor and passes within a couple of hours, it’s an ideal modality to relieve chronic and acute pain.
 With this effective pain treatment, you can better tolerate other remedies and rehabilitation plans your doctor recommends.

 Long-term solutions for your lower back pain may include: